syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/bubble-heatmap.md

 ### Combining size and color bubble attributes

-In this bubble heat map type, you can bind the two data source fields to a single data point.
+In this bubble heatmap type, you can bind the two data source fields to a single data point.
 Thereby, each data point represents the two data values with bubble size and bubble color attributes, where the bubble size denotes the magnitude of one data source field and the bubble color denotes the magnitude of another data source field.

-To render a bubble heat map with size and color series, set the [bubbleType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapCellSettings~BubbleType.html) property to **SizeAndColor**.
+To render a bubble heatmap with size and color series, set the [bubbleType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapCellSettings~BubbleType.html) property to **SizeAndColor**.

-#### Binding data for bubble heat map with size and color attributes
+#### Binding data for bubble heatmap with size and color attributes

 ##### Array binding - Table